runcitadel/os/README.md

 - `CITADEL_VERSION` - To install the specific [Umbrel](https://github.com/getumbrel/umbrel) version.

-- `GITHUB_USERNAME` - To automatically login to your Umbrel without typing a password.
+- `GITHUB_USERNAME` - To automatically login to your node without typing a password.

-- `CITADEL_REPO` - A custom git repo used to download Umbrel. `CITADEL_VERSION` is ignored if this is set, but it is required to also set `CITADEL_BRANCH`.
+- `CITADEL_REPO` - A custom git repo used to download Citadek. `CITADEL_VERSION` is ignored if this is set, but it is required to also set `CITADEL_BRANCH`.

 - `CITADEL_BRANCH` - The git branch or commit SHA in the custom repo that should be checked out.